-Board and Batten moulding paired with Timeless Primed White shiplap painted in light pink.
+Board and Batten moulding paired with Timeless Primed White shiplap painted in light pink for a bold, eclectic look.

 Panel molding is a wood trim that goes over preexisting walls.
 It is usually raised and decorative to accentuate flat walls.
 Panel molding is designed in different profiles and styles and is commonly used on doors, walls, mantels, and cornices.